pandelisgreen13/movieDB/README.md

 The user can add a movie/tv-series as a favourite to his/her Watchlist.
 The favourite are stored locally at the database.

-If you like to run this project, you have to get an api key from https://developers.themoviedb.org/3/getting-started/introduction and replace at Definitions class the variable API_KEY with yours api key.
+If you like to run this project, you have to get an api key from https://developers.themoviedb.org/3/getting-started/introduction and replace at Definitions class the variable API_KEY with your api key.

 <br><b>Home Activity</b><br>
 ![alt tag](https://user-images.githubusercontent.com/21217572/65449578-f076bf80-de43-11e9-8ef7-e2c0fe9f99d8.png)